scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ### Input {#input}

-Prior to the ceremony, the trusted parties must decide about the validity period of the TRC as well as the number of votes required to update a TRC.
-They must also bring the required keys and certificates, the so-called root and voting keys/certificates.
+Prior to the ceremony, the trusted parties MUST decide about the validity period of the TRC as well as the number of votes required to update a TRC.
+They MUST also bring the required keys and certificates, the so-called root and voting keys/certificates.

 During the ceremony, the trusted parties decide about the number of the ISD.
-This must be an integer in the inclusive range between 64 and 4094.
+This MUST be an integer in the inclusive range between 64 and 4094.
 The next table shows the current allocation of ISD numbers in SCION:

 | ISD               | Description                                                                              |
 |-------------------+------------------------------------------------------------------------------------------|